peterpeterparker/daviddalbusco.com/src/blog/a-simple-keyval-store-implemented-in-motoko.md

 To showcase the usage of such generic store in an actor, we create an empty canister that defines a type of object to store, such as a `Car` .

 We `import` the helper and declare both the objects we are going to use.
-The `store` itself and a stable `entries` we used to maintain the state on upgrades.
+The `store` itself and a stable `entries` to maintain the state on upgrades.

 ```javascript
 import Iter "mo:base/Iter";